Ben's Engineering Blog

 hackernews-prism-hydration

-It is compiled with the Prism compiler and all the rendered data can be JIT hydrated in while none of the payloads send any sort of JS(ON) state blobs.
+It is compiled with the Prism compiler and all the rendered data can be JIT hydrated while none of the payloads send any sort of JS(ON) state blobs.

 You can read more about the Hacker News clone here

-JIT hydration has the effect of a fully hydrated page but at lower cost to the client.
+JIT hydration has the effect of a fully hydrated page but at a lower cost to the client.

 So what are the features and benefits of Prism's JIT hydration?

 • On load, the only logic is attaching event listeners.
-This leads to a decrease in the time to interactive (TTI)
+This leads to a decrease in the 'time-to-interactive' (TTI)

 • Loading state is deferred until needed

-• Loading in state is done on a per property basis rather than everything at once so the lazy-ness does not come at a significant cost
+• Loading in state is done on a per-property basis rather than everything at once so the lazy-ness does not come at a significant cost

 • Smaller HTML payload sizes due to not needing JSON state